 My children were most excited about the water park.
 The Aqualagon® has an incredible total surface area of 9000 m2 and is the biggest water park in Europe to be heated entirely with geothermal energy.

-The whole park was very quiet when we visited which meant we didn’t have to queue for slides.
+The whole park was very quiet when we visited, which meant we didn’t have to queue for slides.
 Zak and Hannah spent most of the time whizzing down the six huge slides and challenging each other ( and Mum and Dad ) to the aquatic climbing wall, while Sydney and baby Charlie preferred to hang out in the toddler area and splash pools.
-We were happy to let the older children ( who are strong swimmers ) wander around by themselves as there were plenty of lifeguards around and the whole area feel very safe and secure.
+We were happy to let the older children ( who are strong swimmers ) wander around by themselves as there were plenty of lifeguards around, and the whole area felt very safe and secure.

-The slides themselves were superb, whether you like the shock of being dropped vertically down a shute or a more leisurely meander from the heights into one of the many landing pools below there is something for everyone.
-Be sure to keep an eye on the time though, every 30mins or so you can quickly nip to the main area to thrown around in the wave pool.
+The slides themselves were superb.
+Whether you like the shock of being dropped vertically down a shute or a more leisurely meander from the heights into one of the many landing pools below, there is something for everyone.
+Be sure to keep an eye on the time though as every 30 minutes or so, you can quickly nip to the main area to be thrown around in the wave pool.

-We did however take refuge from the rain several times in the amazing farm themed soft play area, which kept everyone from my 6 month old to my 9 year old entertained.
-After soft play we treated them them to crepes in the cafe which went down a treat.
-The atmosphere was slow paced, relaxing, warm and dry which was just what we needed.
+We did, however, take refuge from the rain several times in the amazing farm-themed soft play area, which kept everyone from my 6-month-old to my 9-year-old entertained.
+After soft play we treated them to crepes in the cafe, which went down a treat.
+The atmosphere was slow-paced, relaxing, warm and dry, which was just what we needed.

 Forest of Legends

-The playground has hiding places and hanging nests, rope bridges, den building areas and much more.
-Had the weather been better we would have spent a lot of time in there.
+The playground has hiding places and hanging nests, rope bridges, den-building areas and much more.
+Had the weather been more in our favour we would have spent a lot of time in there.
 It would have been the perfect spot for a picnic and some relaxing for Mum and Dad while the kids burned off some energy.

 The supermarket was well stocked and reasonably priced, with plenty of fresh produce and essential items you might have left at home.

-We only managed to sample the Italian restaurant Vapiano during our visit but the service was fast, staff very friendly and helpful and food freshly cooked in front of us.
-The bill for 5 of us came to about £60 which we thought was very reasonable.
+We only managed to sample the Italian restaurant Vapiano during our visit, but the service was fast, the staff very friendly and helpful, and the food was freshly cooked in front of us.
+The bill for 5 of us came to about £60, which we thought was very reasonable.